porterhq/porter/Readme.md

 ## Goal

 Oceanify enables you to share and utilize front end modules to and from NPM.
-It provides a way to somehow different than browserify and webpack for front end module authoring in CommonJS module definition.
+It provides a way that is somehow different from browserify and webpack for browser module authoring in CommonJS module definition.

 With Oceanify, you can organize your browser modules and their dependencies like
 this: